TeX-Live/texlive-source/texk/gregorio/gregorio-src/UPGRADE.md

 ### Centering scheme

 The gabc `centering-scheme` header is now deprecated and will disappear soon.
-Use the `\grelyriccentering` command from TeX instead.
-If you were using `centering-scheme: latine;` in gabc, now use `\grelyriccentering{vowel}` in the TeX file that includes the gabc.
-If you were using `centering-scheme: english;` in gabc, now use `\grelyriccentering{syllable}` in the TeX file that includes the gabc.
+Use the `\gresetlyriccentering` command from TeX instead.
+If you were using `centering-scheme: latine;` in gabc, now use `\gresetlyriccentering{vowel}` in the TeX file that includes the gabc.
+If you were using `centering-scheme: english;` in gabc, now use `\gresetlyriccentering{syllable}` in the TeX file that includes the gabc.

 Using the gabc header will, in this release, do that for you, but it will produce a deprecation warning.
 This header will no longer be available in the next release.